linea-it/occultation-hs/userdocs/_build/html/_sources/pages/about/about_the_project.rst.txt

-.. _Sec:The OccultIN Project:
+.. _Sec:The OccultIn Project:

-The OccultIN Project
+The OccultIn Project
 ====================

 Overview
 --------

-The Occultation Interface (OccultIN) is a science community effort to enable Solar System occultation science in an easy and innovative way and is powered by Kickstarter grants through the program “Preparing for AStrophysics with LSST”.
+The Occultation Interface (OccultIn) is a science community effort to enable Solar System occultation science in an easy and innovative way and is powered by Kickstarter grants through the program “Preparing for AStrophysics with LSST”.